dmalicia/dm-terraform/README.md

 # supported clouds :
   >- GCP - implemented
   >- AWS - implementing
-  >- Digital Ocean, Vsphere , Openstack or any other terraform has the providers.  - to be implemented
+  >- To be implemented : Digital Ocean, Vsphere , Openstack or any other providers supported by terraform

 # suggested initial architecture GCP